hbctraining/GCC-BOSC-2018/lessons/count_modeling.md

 * Explain why negative binomial distribution is used to model RNA-seq count data
 * The mean-variance relationship and how that changes as we add replicates
-* Tools for differential expression analysis
+* Tools for gene-level differential expression analysis
 	* DESeq2
 	* edgeR
 * Modeling transcript level data with sleuth